LaMarr Hoyt: San Diego Padres

 After the 1984 season, the San Diego Padres traded Ozzie Guillén, Tim Lollar, Bill Long, and Luis Salazar to the White Sox for Hoyt, Kevin Kristan, and Todd Simmons.
 He was targeted by Padres general manager Jack McKeon to bolster their starting rotation, which struggled in the 1984 World Series.
 Hoyt made the National League's All-Star team his first season in the league, and was named the starting pitcher for the game.
 He gave up one run in three innings of work to earn the win and the Major League Baseball All-Star Game Most Valuable Player Award.
 For the season, he went 16–8 with a 3.47 ERA.
 Baseball writer Bill James said Hoyt had the best control of any National League pitcher at this time.

 Following the 1985 season, he was arrested twice within a month (between January and February 1986) on drug-possession charges, checking into a rehabilitation program nine days after the second arrest.
 This prevented him from playing most of spring training.
 He pitched through an injury to his rotator cuff rather than risk a surgery that could end his career, and he logged an 8–11 won-loss record with a 5.15 ERA.

 Barely a month after the season ended, Hoyt was arrested again for drug possession when he tried to bring 500 pills through the San Ysidro Port of Entry on the U.S.–Mexico border.
-He was sentenced to 45 days in jail on December 16, 1986, and suspended by then-Commissioner Peter Ueberroth on February 25, 1987.
+He was sentenced to 45 days in jail on December 16, 1986, and suspended by Commissioner Peter Ueberroth on February 25, 1987.
 An arbitrator reduced his suspension to sixty days in mid-June and ordered the Padres to reinstate him.
 Though the Padres still owed Hoyt $3 million under the terms of his contract, the team gave him his unconditional release the following day.